oscarchew/YoziCare/README.md

 ## Features and functionalities
-- Chronic kidney disease map :
+- Chronic kidney disease map : To make it easier for kidney disease patients to travel throughout Taiwan, we have created a map of dialysis centers that enables patients to quickly locate the nearest center in each county or city.
+We are using the Google Maps API to provide distance estimation and navigation services, and have also added location-specific information to facilitate appointment scheduling and contact.
 - Chronic kidney disease statistics :
 - Chatbot : Users can ask questions related to kidney disease, and our chatbot will provide answers during the conversation. (e.g. "What are the symptoms of kidney disease?")
 - Food Analysis